 How the property and assets are distributed will depend on whether or not a will and/or trust was created.
 If a person set up a trust, most likely all of the property in the trust will be excluded from the probate process.
 Any property outside of the trust will need to be handled through probate.
 This property is usually distributed through the direction of a will; however, if there is no will, state law determines how property is divided between heirs.
 Once the court grants permission, the executor can distribute the assets between the appropriate individuals.

 The Law Office of Ann Halan Brickley, LLC has been representing clients for more than 20 years and can utilize this insight to provide counsel for your probate matter.
-Contact our Fairfield County probate attorney today if you would like to find out more about our legal services.
+Contact our New Canaan probate attorney today if you would like to find out more about our legal services.
+We handle cases throughout the New Canaan area, including Wilton, Norwalk, and Darien.